-- Traditional single sex by neighbor community
+- Traditional single-sex rooms by neighbor community

 1st & 2nd Floor

-- Single-gender community entirely of females
+- Single-gender community comprised entirely of women

 Within the building: